-NOTE: This credit expires for taxable years ending after December 31, 2019.
+NOTE: This credit expired for taxable years ending after December 31, 2019.

-47. CREDIT FOR RENEWABLE FUELS - ETHANOL AND BIODIESEL
+48. CREDIT FOR RENEWABLE FUELS - ETHANOL AND BIODIESEL - EXPIRED CREDIT

 South Carolina Code §12-6-3610 allows a taxpayer tax credits for: (a) placing in service property that is used for distributing or dispensing renewable fuels or (b) constructing a commercial facility that produces renewable fuels.